allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

 - Main point: if you miss too many doses, the body can lose its desensitization and 'forget' the food, making restarting more risky
 - We have different plans for how to restart based on both number of days missed and also what stage (build-up or maintenance) the patient is on

+== Build up phase

+=== if 3-7 missed doses

+- reduce dose by one step, and give for 3-5 days (or longer)
+- Increase to back to original dose level when tolerating the dose with no/minimal symptoms
+- remain on the original dose level for at least 2-4 weeks

+=== if >7 missed doses

+- reduce dose by two steps, give for 3-5 days
+- then if no / minimal symptoms, go up to the next step for 3-5 days
+- then if no / minimal symptoms, go up to the original step for at least 2-4 weeks

+== Maintenance phase

+=== 3-7 missed doses

+- give 240mg protein for 3-5 days then increase to maintenance dose when tolerating with no/minimal symptoms

+=== >7 missed doses

+- 160 mg 3-5 days, 240 mg 3-5 days, then 300 mg long term

 #pagebreak()